Seminar: 'CBRN Weapons - an invisible risk. Is Europe sufficiently prepared?'

 (Room PHS 5B001)

-Interpretation provided in EN, FR and NL.
+Interpretation provided in EN and FR.

 European Parliament Brussels, JAN 4Q1